 Over the years, Westwood has continued to host a number of professional players such as Virginia Wade, Jim Courier, Jimmy Arias, Aaron Krickstein, and Robert Seguso along with legendary tennis coach Nick Bolletieri.
 In 2011- 2013 Westwood was the host site of the North American Open, a top ten professional world squash tournament, attracting players such as Ramy Ashour, James Willstrop and Nick Matthew.
 In 2014, Westwood held the PSA World Series of Squash, hosting the top eight players in the final matches of the year.

 For more than 85 years, Westwood has been a Richmond tradition, receiving numerous awards and accolades along the way.
 In 2013 Westwood Club was named the official home of the Richmond Tennis Hall of Fame.
 The Richmond Tennis Association first established the Richmond Tennis Hall of Fame in 1990.
 The first class of inductees includes Arthur Ashe Sr., Arthur Ashe Jr., Dorothy Chewning, Samuel Woods, Louis Einwick, Fidelity Bankers Life Insurance Co. and Crestar Bank.
 Later inductees include Massie Valentine, John Packett, Hugh Waters III, Davenport & Company and the Westwood Club among many others.
 To date, Westwood Club is the only club to have been inducted into the RTA Hall of Fame.

-More recently, Westwood has twice been named the number one tennis club in central Virginia by Virginia Living Magazine and the USTA Virginia Club of the year in 1997, 2003, and again in 2014.
+More recently, Westwood has thrice been named the number one tennis club in central Virginia by Virginia Living Magazine and the USTA Virginia Club of the year in 1997, 2003, and again in 2014.